python-discord/snekbox/DEVELOPING.md

 The container has all development dependencies.
 The repository on the host is mounted within the container; changes made to local files will also affect the container.

-Note that the compose file depends on the environment variable `PWD` being set to the current working directory.
-It needs it to create the aforementioned bind mount.
-Unix shells normally have this set already.
-If for some reason it is not set, it needs to be manually set.
-A convenient way to set it is to define it in a `.env` file which Docker Compose will automatically read.

 To build a normal container that can be used in production, run

 ```